mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ### Features

+#### The Learning Platform

-- So overall, a user would enroll in a course
+- So overall, a student would enroll in a course
     - a course would have a series of chapters
         - a chapter would have a series of sections (lessons, exercises, recap)
             - the first section would usually be a lesson section (markdown file explaining a concept)
                 - links out to documentation for those language or framework features.
-            - then the user would complete 1 or more exercises related to the lesson they just learned (so, the code editor stuff)
+            - then the student would complete 1 or more exercises related to the lesson they just learned (so, the code editor stuff)
             - I want a code editor with a real-time console, syntax highlighting, and auto-completion.
-                - The user should be able to run the code, which would both:
+                - The student should be able to run the code, which would both:
                     - run the code itself
                     - also execute tests to determine if the code meets requirements to pass the exercise.
             - the final section in a chapter would be a chapter recap section, which is also markdown
 - The course would have a spaced repitition learning system--i.e. flashcards basically.
-    - The system would build notecards for the user as they learn, allowing them to use the notecards for refreshing their memory--spaced repetition learning, basically.
+    - The system would build notecards for the student as they learn, allowing them to use the notecards for refreshing their memory--spaced repetition learning, basically.

+#### The Feedback System

+* student submits feedback through learning platform (various ways to do this, which will in some instances set the category value)
+* course_admin and app_admin are notified of feedback submission
+* either of the admins updates the feedback--they need to determine if action needs to be taken; if action needs to be taken, they should take the action (mostly this is going to be updating a course section to correct content)...
+   * they might need to create a github issue, in which case they should provide the github_issue_link value as well...
+   * I think we need to update the possible statuses here, because if for example the app_admin looks at it, determines the author or course_admin needs to update content, then they should be able to (a) open an issue to notify the author or course_admin to make an update, set the status to 'assigned'
+   * The author or course_admin or app_admin should be able to update it to 'in progress' if they're working on it but it's not done
+   * When they're done, they should set it to 'pending', because most likely the change still needs to be published by an admin
+   * once the change is completed, they should update status to resolved and close the github issue (but leave the link)
+* If action doesn't need to be taken, for whatever reason (maybe the feedback is just "Hey, I love the app!"), then we shouldn't use the 'ignored' status, but I'm not sure 'resolved' is the right status either...what other status could we use in this scenario?

 ### Definition of terms